-In 2015 mobile traffic, as predicted (based on numerous studies and mobile eCommerce statistics), became just as prevelant as desktop traffic.
+In 2015 mobile traffic, as predicted (based on numerous studies and mobile eCommerce statistics), became just as prevalent as desktop traffic.
 That's why we've been emphasizing the importance of mobile responsiveness to our clients for years.
 Now, with more than half of all internet traffic coming from a mobile device, it is extremely important to make sure your website is primed for mobile viewing.
 As we sit here in 2017, let's look at the trends that continue to change.

 The fact is, it's now statistically much more likely that eCommerce customers will be interacting with your website from a smartphone or tablet than a desktop.
 Armed with this knowledge, it's your responsibility to create a shopping experience that appeals to your customers.
 Mobile shoppers are finicky, and rightfully so.
 With the highly competitive nature of the eCommerce industry, your customers will not hesitate to buy from your competitors if even the slightest headache arises.

 Statistics show that 40% of users will go to the competitor after a bad mobile experience, yet an alarming 84% have experienced difficulty completing a mobile transaction.
-That is an extremely high number, and it shows just how great the opportunity is for companies to capitalize on consumer conversion just by creating mobile responsive and user-friendly websites.
+That is an incredibly high number, and it shows just how great the opportunity is for companies to capitalize on consumer conversion just by creating mobile responsive and user-friendly websites.

 Still not convinced?
 Let these statistics do the talking: